josja/CT-Symfony2/README.md

 caught me sometimes off guard, like it doesn't come preconfigured with Assetic.
 Diving into Angular this is actually a bonus (Angular doesn't like Assetic either).

-Next step is fine tuning the functionality and looks.
+Current step is to fine tune the functionality and looks.

-Last step could be to make it a RESTFull API and create a simple AngularJS front end using the API.
+Last step could be to add a RESTFull API and create a simple AngularJS frontend.